Can You Have A Yeast Infection Without Discharge? | Essential Insights

 • Hormonal Changes: Fluctuations during menstruation or pregnancy can create an environment conducive to yeast overgrowth.

-• Diabetes: Elevated blood sugar levels can promote yeast growth.
+• Diabetes: Elevated blood sugar levels can promote yeast growth, especially when diabetes is not well controlled.

 • Immune System Suppression: Conditions that weaken the immune system increase susceptibility to infections.

-• Moisture and Heat: Environments that promote moisture (like tight clothing or wet swimsuits) can foster yeast growth.
+• Moisture and Heat: Environments that promote moisture, such as tight clothing or staying in wet swimsuits, may encourage yeast growth.

 Understanding these causes helps in preventing future infections.